arosenblum1/arosenblum1/Projects/CC_CalCurves.md

-# Exploring Calibration Curve Stability for a Photometric Clinical Chemistry Assay
+# Visualizing Calibration Curves for a Photometric Clinical Chemistry Assay
 *The following visualizations were created in **python** with **matplotlib**.
 Spline curves were calculated using the **scipy.interpolate** submodule along with **NumPy** for convenience.*